cotarr/collab-frontend/README.md

 It is assumed the mock REST API and the mock IOT device haave been started and mock data is being submitted to the database,

-* The web browser will use it's stored cookie to access the proper route on the web server.
+* The web browser will use it's stored cookie to access the API route on the web server.
 * The web server will append a copy of the user oauth2 access token to the HTTP request.
 * The web server will forward the request through a reverse proxy to the mock database API.
 * The web server uses "/api" as the route prefix for the reverse proxy.